cschalle/content/deployment/desktop/desktop-application-metadata-overview.md

 *Text 1:  example desktop file for the OpenScad project*

-The desktop files are used when creating the software center metadata, and so you should verify that you ship a .desktop file for each built application, and that these keys exist: Name, Comment, Icon, Categories, Keywords and Exec and that desktop-file-validate correctly validates the file.
-There should also be only one desktop file for each application.
+The desktop files are used when creating the software center metadata, and so you should verify that you ship a *.desktop* file for each built application.
+Within the file these keys must exist: *Name*, *Comment*, *Icon*, *Categories*, *Keywords* and *Exec*.
+You should use 'desktop-file-validate' to correctly validate the file.
+There should also be only one *.desktop* file for each application.

-The application icon should be in the PNG format with a transparent background and installed in /usr/share/icons, /usr/share/icons/hicolor/*/apps/*, or /usr/share/${app_name}/icons/*.
+The application icon should be in the PNG format with a transparent background and installed in */usr/share/icons*, _/usr/share/icons/hicolor/*/apps/*_, or _/usr/share/${app_name}/icons/*_.
 The icon should be at least 64×64 in size.

-The file name of the desktop file is also very important, as this is the assigned ‘application ID’.
-New applications typically use a reverse-DNS style, e.g. org.gnome.Nautilus.desktop but older programs may just use a short name, e.g. gimp.desktop.
+The file name of the *.desktop* file is also very important, as this is the assigned ‘application ID’.
+New applications typically use a reverse-DNS style, e.g. *org.gnome.Nautilus.desktop* but older programs may just use a short name, e.g. *gimp.desktop*.
 It is important to note that the file extension is also included as part of the desktop ID.

 You can verify your desktop file using the command 'desktop-file-validate'.
 You just run it like this:

 	desktop-file-validate myapp.desktop

-This tools is available through the desktop-file-utils package, which you can install on Fedora Workstation using this command
+This tools is available through the 'desktop-file-utils' package, which you can install on Fedora Workstation using this command

 	dnf install desktop-file-utils

 ### AppData Files

-At least one valid AppData file with the suffix .appdata.xml file should be installed into /usr/share/appdata with a name that matches the name of the .desktop file, e.g. gimp.desktop & gimp.appdata.xml or org.gnome.Nautilus.desktop & org.gnome.Nautilus.appdata.xml.
+At least one valid AppData file with the suffix *.appdata.xml* file should be installed into */usr/share/appdata* with a name that matches the name of the *.desktop* file, e.g. *gimp.desktop* and *gimp.appdata.xml* or *org.gnome.Nautilus.desktop* and *org.gnome.Nautilus.appdata.xml*.

 In the AppData file you should include several 16:9 aspect screenshots along with a compelling translated description made up of multiple paragraphs.

 In order to make it easier for you to do screenshots in 16:9 format we created a small GNOME Shell extension called 'Screenshot Window Sizer'.
 You can install it on Fedora Workstation through the Software tool.

-Once it is installed you can resize the window of your application to 16:9 format by focusing it and pressing 'ctrl+alt+s'.
+Once it is installed you can resize the window of your application to 16:9 format by focusing it and pressing 'Ctrl+Alt+s'.
 It should resize your application window to a perfect 16:9 aspect ratio and let you screenshot it.

-Make sure you follow the style guide, which can be tested using the appstream-util command line tool. appstream-util is part of the 'appstream' package in Fedora Workstation.:
+Make sure you follow the style guide, which can be tested using the 'appstream-util' command line tool. 'appstream-util' is part of the 'appstream' package in Fedora Workstation:

 	appstream-util validate foo.appdata.xml

-If you don't already have the appstream-util installed it can be installed using this command on Fedora Workstation:
+If you don't already have 'appstream-util' installed it can be installed using this command on Fedora Workstation:

 	dnf install appstream